flyx/libyaml_constructor/Readme.md

 and be wary about its generated code, especially concerning memory leaks when the YAML fails to load.

-List of stuff that currently should work:
+List of stuff that currently works:

  * integer and unsigned types (`short`, `int`, `long`, `long long`, `unsigned char`, `unsigned short`, `unsigned`, `unsigned long`,